MicrosoftDocs/azure-devops-docs/docs/test/create-a-test-plan.md

 For the next development cycle and release, you can create a new test plan and reuse the same test cases.
 You repeat this development-test-release cycle by importing the same test cases into each new test plan.

-The great thing is that, because test plans refer to test cases, updates to a test case automatically reflect in all the test plans and test suites that use it.
+Because test plans refer to test cases, updates to a test case automatically reflect in all the test plans and test suites that use it.

 In the next version of the product, you can reuse the existing test cases.
-However, a better option may be to [copy or clone the test cases](reference-qa.yml#create-manual-test-cases).
+However, a better option might be to [copy or clone the test cases](reference-qa.yml#create-manual-test-cases).
 A copy creates a new baseline.
 Changes to these new test cases don't affect your previous test plans.

 > [!TIP]
 > For more information about the ways you can work with test plans, test suites, and test cases, see the [FAQs for manual testing](reference-qa.yml#testplans).